 What is a VSAT?

 VSAT stands for a very small aperture terminal.
 It is a small earth station that helps transmit and receive data, voice, and video signals.
 It consists of two parts.
-One is a transceiver that rests outdoors in line of the sight of the satellite.
+One is a transceiver that rests outdoors in line with the sight of the satellite.
 Meanwhile, the other is a device that sits indoors to serve as the transceiver with a user’s device.

 The transceiver sends or receives signals to a satellite transponder in the sky.
 In turn, the satellite transmits and receives singles from the ground terminal which acts as the hub for the entire configuration.